u2coding/AWS-Scanner/readme.md

 2. Choose option `1` and enter your Censys API credentials and search query.

 3. The tool will fetch data from Censys, save the IPs to `ips.json` and `ips.txt`, and start scanning the IPs.
-Found AWS credentials will be saved to results/aws_keys.txt
+Found AWS credentials will be saved to results/aws_keys.txt in a format suitable for testing via [Kingbased's Keychecker](https://github.com/kingbased/keychecker/) (accesskey:secretkey).

 To scan an existing list of IPs: